-The first quilt titled “Shuttered” Part 1, represents all the beauty in the word that we may have taken for granted, pre-covid.
+Tap here to view “Shuttered” Part 1, represents all the beauty in the word that we may have taken for granted, pre-covid.
 From inviting restaurants to rejuvenating spas and from thought provoking art galleries to attending your favourite community guild meetings.

-The second quilt titled “Shuttered” Part 2, represents how the view in our neighbourhoods and city’s have changed from boarded up businesses and masked faces along with seeing an abundance of plexiglass dividers allowing us to be together, yet apart.
+Tap here to view “Shuttered” Part 2, represents how the view in our neighbourhoods and city’s have changed from boarded up businesses and masked faces along with seeing an abundance of plexiglass dividers allowing us to be together, yet apart.

-It has been quite a journey making these two quilts that measure 66 inches wide and 78 inches long, from selecting the contrasting colours and beautiful super sheer fabrics to designing a new block not seen before called “The 9 Cabin”.
+It has been quite a journey making these two quilts that measure 66 inches wide and 78 inches tall, from selecting the contrasting colours and beautiful super sheer fabrics to designing a new block not seen before called “The 9 Cabin”.
 Then making two intricate quilt tops only to be cut up and put back together using the @hoverquilting appliqué technique.